What is Upcycling and Why is it Important? (Explained)

 Industrial Waste

 Industrial waste is generated from manufacturing or industrial processes.
-It includes things like masonry and concrete, scrap metals, wood, and scrap lumber, among many other things.
-Industrial waste is terrible for the environment and can be highly costly to discard.
+It includes masonry and concrete, scrap metals, wood, and scrap lumber, among other things.
+Industrial waste is terrible for the environment and can be highly costly.

 Examples of Upcycling Include: